-Staff made significant accomplishments in carrying out our Strategic Plan and Annual Action Plan in addition to completing several projects from previous program years.
-Two large sidewalk replacement projects, the Tilden Street - Starbuck Avenue Sidewalk Project as well as the Grant Street Sidewalk Replacement Project were completed in addition to an ADA Ramp Replacement Project.
-The Point-In-Time Count Outreach and Education Initiative and the Watertown City School District Food for Families programs were both completed for another year, helping low income families with homelessness prevention and access to food.
-Significant progress continues to be made on the owner-occupied housing rehabilitation program, as well as the first time homebuyer program, addressing the City's goal of providing decent affordable housing for low income residents.
+Staff made significant accomplishments in carrying out our Strategic Plan and Annual Action Plan in addition to completing projects from previous program years.
+Two ADA Ramp Replacement Projects were completed in addition to two target area tree planting projects.
+Design work for the Seward Street and Grant Street Reconstruction Project was also finished.
+The Point-In-Time Count Outreach and Education Initiative program was completed for another year, helping low-income families with homelessness prevention.
+Significant progress continues to be made on the owner-occupied housing rehabilitation program, as well as the first-time homebuyer program, addressing the City's goal of providing decent affordable housing for low-income residents.
 Further discussion on the City's progress in each of the programmatic areas is below.
 Projects and accomplishments are listed by program year.